Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 By Rachael Gerkensmeyer

-Flat-faced cat breeds (also referred to as brachycephalic cat breeds) are unique felines because their faces look smushed compared to the typical cat breed.
-Most have large, round eyes that give them a worried look, as well as cute flat noses.
-Brachycephalic cat breeds have flat faces because they have shortened facial bone structures.
+Flat-faced cat breeds (also referred to as brachycephalic cat breeds) are unique felines because their faces look smushed compared to the typical cat.1 Most have large, round eyes that give them a worried look, along with cute flat noses.
+Brachycephalic cats have flat faces because they have shortened facial bone structures.
 Flat-faced cat breeds are a special bunch, and there are not many of them in existence.
-Here are 10 beautiful flat-faced cat breeds to learn about today.
-Enjoy!
+Here are 10 beautiful flat-faced cat breeds to learn about!

 Top 10 Flat-Faced Cat Breeds